Jlkkkcc/Paper-FallingAsleepBifurcation/README.md

 1. **CATCH-22**; Please download and install following their instructions to compile the C codes in MATLAB [here](https://github.com/DynamicsAndNeuralSystems/catch22).

    **Notes:** This package has been updated from the version we used (27 features) to 29 features.
 Excluding the last two features, or modify the codes if you want to include the last two features.
 The version used in the manuscript analysis is v0.1.0.
+Please also note, _this toolbox update might result in quantitative differences in the feature output (compared to the manuscript results)_, but should not affect bifurcation dynamic findings.

-   Typical installation time: 1-minute
+   Typical installation time: 1-2 minutes
 2. Python package for Functional principal component analysis (FPCA) [here](https://fda.readthedocs.io/en/latest/).

 	The package dependencies for the FPCA analysis that generated the results in the manuscript: Python 3.8, Scipy (Version 1.6.2), Scikit-fda (Version 0.7)